agarie/rc/README.md

 For the moment, a small todo list is:

-- Reorganize and clean `.profile`
+- Include .zshrc and whatever else is necessary, zshell-related.
-- Include .zshrc and whatever else is necessary, zshell-related
+- Provide a simple .bashrc when using a simple machine (e.g. remote server).
 - Provide a simple shell script to "install" these files.